 Victoria Taylor has been a NADA AcuDetox Specialist since 2002.
 She supervisors several programs in the New River Valley and surronding areas.
-She is a Registered Trainer of the technique and has trained over 80 clinicians from VIrginia, West Virginia, Tennesse, and the Carolinas in the protocol and the Spriti of Nada.
+She is a Registered Trainer of the technique and has trained over 80 clinicians from VIrginia, West Virginia, Tennesse, and the Carolinas in the protocol and the Spirit of NADA.